Cristina A. Bejan

-Cristina A. Bejan is an affiliate professor in the History Department and the Theatre and Dance Department at Metropolitan State University of Denver.
+Jenn Zukowski-Boughn, MFA, is an adjunct professor in the Department of Theatre at Metropolitan State University of Denver.

-Cristina A. Bejan is an affiliate professor in the History Department and the Theatre and Dance Department at Metropolitan State University of Denver.
+Jenn Zukowski-Boughn, MFA, is an adjunct professor in the Department of Theatre at Metropolitan State University of Denver.

 Craig Svonkin, Ph.D., is an associate professor in the Department of English at Metropolitan State University of Denver.
 His expertise is in amusement parks and children’s literature.